missuo/WeLearnClass/README.md

 WeLearn One-Click Completion

 # Statement
-This script Fork From AvenShy.
+This Script Fork From AvenShy.

 # Usage
 Available for Linux, macOS and Windows.